Patrons

 Mel Giedroyc

 Why me? is proud to have Mel Giedroyc as our patron.
-Mel is a well-known actress, comedian and television presenter who has presented popular TV shows like the Great British Bake Off and Eurovision 2023.
+Mel is a well-known actress, comedian, writer and television presenter who has presented popular TV shows like the Great British Bake Off and Eurovision 2023.

 In 2015, Mel presented a BBC documentary called ‘The Gift’, with stories of individuals saying ‘sorry’ to people they’ve harmed.
 Why me? reached out to Mel, and she was incredibly enthusiastic about Restorative Justice.
-She has now been involved in Why me?’s work for 7 years, including speaking at our events, undertaking Restorative Justice practitioner training, and presenting our BBC Radio 4 Charity Appeal.
+She has been involved in Why me?’s work since then, including speaking at our events, undertaking Restorative Justice practitioner training, and presenting our BBC Radio 4 Charity Appeal.

 “I’ve been very inspired by the work of Why me?.
 I think Restorative Justice is the way forward for reducing crime rates, but also giving victims of crime that healing experience and closure that they so often desperately need.”
 Mel Giedroyc